If you have a question and you are unable to find the answer, please reach out to us at firstname.lastname@example.org or by calling (202) 303-3110.

 The run/walk is moving forward with an in-person event with a virtual option available in communities where this is deemed safe.
 ZERO is carefully monitoring the spread of COVID-19 in your community, along with vaccination rates, local government ordinances, CDC guidelines, and the direction of our medical advisory board.

-How is ZERO keeping me safe at the run/walk?
+How is ZERO keeping attendees safe at in-person events?

 ZERO is taking the following safety precautions at our run/walks to protect our patients, survivors, family and friends from the COVID-19 virus and other variants.
 All participants, volunteers and staff must follow mandatory guidelines to help control the spread of the disease.